 Amazon Advertising offers the potential to maximise marketplace sales and beat out competitors.
-Similar to Google Ads, Amazon uses a self-service platform that allows brands to bid on keywords and then pay every time an ad is clicked.
+Similar to Google Ads, Amazon uses a self-service platform that allows brands to bid on keywords.
+They only pay whenever an ad is clicked too.

 Amazon offers three main ad types:

-● Sponsored ads appear alongside organic results when shoppers conduct a search.
+● Sponsored product ads which appear alongside organic results when shoppers conduct a search.

-● Sponsored brand ads will display your brand’s logo along with a selection of products.
+● Sponsored brand ads which display your brand’s logo along with a selection of products.

-● Sponsored display ads showcase your brand and target shoppers based on behaviour and demographics, rather than keywords.
+● Sponsored display ads which showcase your brand and target shoppers based on their behaviour and demographics, rather than keywords.

 eBay is another marketplace where brands across all industries can sell their wares.
 Its promoted listings look just like regular listings with two differences: they’re labelled as ‘Sponsored’ and they appear at the top of search results.
 They can pop up on product pages as ‘suggested’ or ‘related’ items too.

-For brands that want to build awareness, there are eBay marketing options, such as display ads on the homepage and category pages.
+For brands that want to build broader awareness of their products, eBay marketing offers display ads on the homepage and category pages.

 Criteo is a retail media network that allows brands to advertise their products across a wide range of websites through one convenient, central platform.

 Right now, brands can use Criteo to buy ads across the likes of Costco, Target, Best Buy, CVS, Walgreens, Staples, Walmart, Kohl’s, Meijer and Macy’s.
 So whatever vertical your brand is in, you should be able to find a selection of ad placements to suit your needs.

-Criteo recently launched its retail media offering in Europe too, so some more major retailers are likely to come on-stream soon.
+Criteo recently launched its retail media offering in Europe too, so more ad spaces with major retailers are likely to come on-stream soon.

 Walmart, which sells groceries, electronics, beauty products, furniture, hardware and clothing, also has its own ad centre.
 So brands that sell a wide range of products can take advantage of its massive stockpile of shopper data.